vitejs/vite/docs/blog/announcing-vite3.md

 ## The ecosystem is ready for v3

-We have worked closely with projects in the ecosystem to ensure that frameworks powered by Vite are ready for Vite v3. [vite-ecosystem-ci](https://github.com/vitejs/vite-ecosystem-ci) allow us to run the CI's from the main players in the ecosystem against Vite's main branch and receive timely reports before introducing a regression.
+We have worked closely with projects in the ecosystem to ensure that frameworks powered by Vite are ready for Vite v3. [vite-ecosystem-ci](https://github.com/vitejs/vite-ecosystem-ci) allows us to run the CI's from the leading players in the ecosystem against Vite's main branch and receive timely reports before introducing a regression.
 Today's release should soon be compatible with most projects using Vite.

 ## Acknowledgments